IBTTA-Blockchain-Working-Group/Lab-Group/README.md

 ### How to participate in the group

 Though we use the term "lab," we consider ourselves to be a bunch of like-minded folks who like to maintain a collegial environment to exchange and bounce off ideas/code, etc. If you see anything you like or don't like, please send us a note and we will be happy to discuss them and perhaps create a user story or two to memorialize them.

+### Assumptions and design alternatives

+The flow of applying these contracts will most likely originate from a mobile application.
+The mobile application will help register a user owning/using a tag with a tag specific contract.
+The request to activation will originate from the mobile application, though, there may be a need to put an escape hatch for suspending a tag.

+We envision the following on-boarding flows
+  - Tag owner through her(his) mobile application.
+  - Tag agency through a web application to list its agency rates, and other static information.
+  - Third party providers such as, where their acceptance of terms and conditions is stored on the blockchain.
+    + Toll operators
+    + Application developers
+    + Service providers

+#### Tag registration

+The registration process will most likely tie a mobile phone to a contract and publish an event when a new user is registered on the blockchain.
+The tag activation process will most likely invoke the appropriate tag agency contract and update its own records based on the price list set by the agency.

+#### Charges and price list

+This part of the story will most likely need to interact with a stable coin so that the dollar value of the contract is preserved during the term of the contract.
+Zilliqa has a SGDZIL stable coin, therefore forex rate variations will need to be accounted for when converting to the target country (default to USD).

+#### Escape hatch
+A tag owner can request activation and renewal from her(his) wallet, though suspending a tag is something that an agency will probably need to have access to.
+The contracts will disallow suspension and deactivation of contracts from the mobile wallet to prevent loss of control of the asset.

 ### Team/Acknowledgments